-Action How Annual KPI Tracking Increase the number of Table Cricket Frequent online adverts Y1 - 8 Coaches Coaches by 50% Approach unsuccessful applicants from other YCB roles Y3- 12 Coaches Recruit capable coaches from young leaders courses Y4- 15 Coaches Upskill more Young Leaders & Teachers through hosting regular online courses Upskill more YCB staff to deliver disability workshops to their areas Y1 - 6 Courses Y3 - 12 Courses through hosting regular online courses Liaise with Lords Taverners and gain assistance from their team to roll out courses Y4- 20 Courses Engage with a total of 80 schools & community centres annually by 2025.
-Benefit from a larger workforce Y1- 60 community centres annually by 2025.
-Deliver sessions through online methods for hard-to-reach areas Y3- 70 and an east of the same and an Y4- 80 Hit a target of 3,000 disabled participants playing table cricket in 2025.
-Take advantage of increase in coaches Y1 - 2,000 Y3- 2,500 Deliver TC in more areas throughout the county Y4- 3,000
+Action How Annual KPI Tracking Increase the number of Table Cricket Frequent online adverts Y1 - 8 Coaches Coaches by 50% Approach unsuccessful applicants from other YCB roles Y3- 12 Coaches Recruit capable coaches from young leaders courses Y4- 15 Coaches Upskill more Young Leaders & Teachers through hosting regular online courses Upskill more YCB staff to deliver disability workshops to their areas Y1 - 6 Courses Y3 - 12 Courses Liaise with Lords Taverners and gain assistance from their team to roll out courses Y4- 20 Courses Engage with a total of 80 schools & community centres annually by 2025.
+Benefit from a larger workforce Y1- 60 community centres annually by 2023.
+Deliver sessions through online methods for hard-to-reach areas Y3- 70 Y4- 80 Hit a target of 3,000 disabled participants playing table cricket in 2025.
+Take advantage of increase in coaches Y1 - 2,000 a Dolivor TC in record areas Y3- 2,500 Deliver TC in more areas throughout the county Y4- 3,000